zergu/DataGenerator/README.md

 DataGenerator
 =============

-Generates ready for insertion SQL file with various (calculated or randomized) data.
+Generates ready for insertion SQL (or YAML) file with various data like random word, date, sentences phrase from specific dictionary as defined in config file.
+Ruby is needed.

 How to use it?
 --------------